abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 sed "s/firstPattern/secondPattern/g" someFile
 ```
-Note the additional specifier 'g' (for 'global') at the end of expression.
+Note the additional specifier 'g' (for 'global') at the end of an expression.
 For instance, if we consider the file ```example.log``` with the following content:

 ```bash
 momentum energy